vodinhvu/Eye_State_Detect/Readme.md

    - **If any eye is detected as closed**: Trigger a warning to the driver.
 4. **WebView Visualization**: Display real-time detection and classification results in a web interface powered by FastAPI.
 5. **Real-time Processing**: This process is repeated continuously to ensure timely alerts.

 ---

+## **Limitations and Optimization Opportunities**

+### **Limitations**
+- **MobileNetV2 Accuracy**: While MobileNetV2 offers efficient classification, it sometimes misclassifies the eye state due to its lightweight architecture.
+- **Memory Constraints**: The NVIDIA Jetson Nano’s limited memory restricts the use of larger, more accurate models.
+- **Single Client Stream Limitation**: FastAPI can only serve a video stream to one client at a time, which limits scalability for multiple viewers.

+### **Planned Optimizations**
+1. **Model Compression**: Optimize larger models (e.g., EfficientNet or ResNet) using techniques like quantization or pruning to make them compatible with Jetson Nano.
+2. **RTSP Server Setup**: Integrate an RTSP server to handle multiple concurrent video streams, allowing scalability for real-time visualization across multiple clients.
+> **Discussion Point:** If you have suggestions for other optimization strategies, please share your ideas.

+---